pongasoft/vst-sam-spl-64/README.md

 Configuration and requirements
 ------------------------------
-Check the Jamba [README](https://github.com/pongasoft/jamba/blob/master/README.md) file for instructions on how to install and configure the VST3 SDK.
+Check the Jamba [requirements](https://jamba.dev/requirements/) for instructions on how to install and configure the VST3 SDK.

 Build this project
 ------------------

-The following steps describes (for each platform) how to build the plugin.
+The following steps describes how to build the plugin:

+1. Invoke the `configure.py` python script to configure the project
+2. Run the `jamba.sh` (resp. `jamba.bat`) command line to build, test validate...

 ### macOS

 - For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere

-        ./configure.sh
+        > ./configure.py -h # to see the help
+        > ./configure.py
-        cd build
+        > cd build

-- In order to build, test, validate, etc... simply use the `jamba.sh` script (use `-h` for details):

-         ./jamba.sh -h
+        > ./jamba.sh -h

 ### Windows

 - For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere.
 Note that PowerShell is highly recommended.

-        .\configure.bat
+        > python configure.py -h # to see the help
+        > python configure.py
-        cd build
+        > cd build

-- In order to build, test, validate, etc... simply use the `jamba.bat` script (use `-h` for details):

-         .\jamba.bat -h
+        > .\jamba.bat -h

 Misc
 ----